Second Sight / das zweite Gesicht. Translator’s Note on ‚Lesbian Seeing‘

 A guest contribution by Lucy Duggan, replying to Eva von Redecker’s text ‚Lesbian Seeing‘

 nOu’s remark: Lucy Duggan and Eva von Redecker planned to make Lucy’s following reply to Eva’s text, which you can read by clicking here, the entry points for a lecture performance during Nocturnal Unrest.
 However, due to the latter’s postponement, Eva and Lucy won’t be able to perform which we deeply regret.
-We’re grateful that, instead, they provided us with the original texts, granting us invaluable insight into their philosophical exchange and their perspectives on what we percieve depending on who we are – and what might remain in the dark.
+We’re grateful that, instead, they provided us with the original texts, granting us invaluable insight into their philosophical exchange and their perspectives on what we perceive depending on who we are – and what might remain in the dark.

 Starting in November, nOu is offering a digital seminar series (in German language) based on their exchange including a joint discussion with Eva and Lucy.
 Click here for more information.